hacks-guide/Guide_Wii/docs/faq.md

 If your ISP will not let you change these settings, or your current networking hardware is not supported, you have a few options:

 * You can try to use a cellular hotspot.
-This is not recommended as it often results in an unstable connection.
+This is not recommended as a first choice as it often results in an unstable connection.
 * You can use a LAN adapter.
 It must have the `ASIX AX88772` chipset or say “compatible with Wii”.
 Here is a [recommended LAN adapter by Plugable](https://a.co/d/g8XvMDp).
     * Note that variants of the chipset (eg. `ASIX AX88772E`) **will not work** with the Wii.
 * Alternatively, you can buy a secondary router and continue to use the network you already have, like a mesh.
 Any cheap router meeting the above standards (such as the Linksys WRT54G) will work.